akingscote/akingscote.github.io/_posts/2024-11-20-microsoft-sentinel-log-poisoning.md

 Running something like the above in a scheduled analytics rule could trigger an incident, if you suddenly experience a huge influx of expensive logs being ingested.

+## Demonstration
+I've uploaded a supporting video demonstration here -> [https://youtu.be/o6voS7E3Bp8](https://youtu.be/o6voS7E3Bp8)

+I have a an analytics rule running on a schedule, to show that I am creating incidents for resources which dont actually exist.
+My KQL queries are irrelevant, im just proving that my spoofed data looks and behaves as normal data.

 ## Conclusion
 Ultimately, its technically possible to undermine the integrity of the logs in Microsoft Sentinel.

-Although you can write to the Syslog table via the log ingestionh API, this methods shows that you can do it indirectly without any additional Azure RBAC permissions.
+Although you can write to the Syslog table via the log ingestion API, this methods shows that you can do it indirectly without any additional Azure RBAC permissions.

 It also shows that you can write to tables that arent possible via the log ingestion API, such as Event and the Heartbeat table.